HassanMostafaa/IO-TECH_FE-TASK/README.md

 - Server-side rendering for better performance
 - API route separation for better maintainability
 - Component-based architecture
 - Proper error handling
 - Form validation with Zod
 - Consistent code style with ESLint

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-- Proper error handling
-- Form validation with Zod
-- Consistent code style with ESLint